rht-labs/tech-exercise/docs/6-secret-management-in-saap/2-devworkspaces.md

     ![console-copy-login-command](images/console-copy-login-command.png)

     ![console-copy-login-command-pg](images/console-copy-login-command-pg.png)
 3. Open terminal on your DevSpace by pressing `` Ctrl+` `` or clicking `Terminal > New Terminal` from top menu, Select `stack-tl500` as container, Select working directory.
-Paste the command copied in the previous step to login to the cluster.
+Paste the command copied in the previous step to login.

     ![terminal-oc-login](images/terminal-oc-login.png)